SMU-CAA/shmtu-org/README.md

-# shmtu-org
+# SHMTU ORG

-To get a subdomain for your own site.
+To get a subdomain (shmtu.org) for your own site.

-Pull request welcome.
+🌈 Pull request welcome.